Sergej55555/mod-three/README.md

+# Hi there, I'm [Sergej]!

+### I'm a web developer from Russia.
+I like to play football.
+I also love hockey.
+Favorite team Montreal Canadiens and Canadian national hockey team.

+## This application can only be used for student purposes.

+## Description of my Project

+- In this application we track the press of the Enter button.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).